justmemory/nvim_n900/README.md

 I installed only libc6_2.10 and locales_2.10.

 XSEL is needed to be able to use clipboard in neovim.
 This version is from here: https://talk.maemo.org/showpost.php?p=1234420&postcount=6

+After installing the debs you need to create ~/.config/nvim folder and init.vim file in this folder - i.e. init.vim is like vimrc and the content can be the same.
+Some of the plugins (for example csv.vim, vim-airline) should go in ~/.config/nvim/plugged folder.